 Q: How many people work on Reviews.org?

-Right now we have eleven, but we hope that number continues to grow.
+Right now we have twelve, but we hope that number continues to grow.

 Q: How many people are involved in a review?